 Best Podcast Ideas: 10 Ways To Create A Podcast

 Podcasts are a great way to create growth, thought leadership, and impact while building your brand at the same time.
 Many people are intimidated by the idea of creating a podcast, but it doesn’t have to be hard.
-In this article, I’ve got 10 podcast creation tips to help you make your podcast idea a reality, and then when you’re ready to launch, be sure to check out the Countdown to Launch Free Training I created.
+In this article, I’ve got 10 podcast creation tips and tricks to help you make your podcast ideas a reality, and then when you’re ready to launch, be sure to check out the Countdown to Launch Free Training I created.

 What is my podcast about?

 When you get started you likely have an idea for your podcast or maybe even a name.
 If not, no big deal.
 What I want you to do is answer a few questions that’ll help clarify the structure of you podcast, who is your audience, and what is your value proposition.
 It’s important to set a solid foundation that you can build upon.

 What topic or industry is your podcast going to focus on?

 The more specific you are with your podcast topic the better.
 It’ll make writing your podcast script and finding guests (if you do an interview based podcast), because you’ve got a narrowed focus.
 It’ll allow you to create episodes that your tailored audience are most likely to listen to.

 With my Sports Marketing Huddle podcast I created a show for people in the sports marketing industry, so I was clear on who my target demographic was.
 My audience also knew what to expect.

 Here’s what I want you to do.
 Grab a sheet of paper or your computer and write down the podcast topics for your show.
 See if you can create 3-5 of them.
 From there can you narrow it down to just one?
 Does one stand out or serve as an overarching theme?
 When you look at it does it resonate with you and feel good?
 When it does that’s your podcast topic.